Linkedin Tag

 In a similar story to most competitors, Akamai’s Page Integrity Manager is mainly able to list, allow, and block scripts based on previous intel and known issues.
 They offer great visibility of the script sources, but no insight into the actual payload of a script.
 This means they can't block scripts in real-time, before needing confirmation after alerting you.

-What is similar to us, is that Akamai offers a free tier for Page Integrity Manager, but only as an add-on and for up to 1M Beacons/page views per month and for as long as they are an Akamai customer which means you're usually already paying a pretty penny.
+Similar to us, Akamai offers a free tier for Page Integrity Manager, but only as an add-on.
+You also have to already be an Akamai customer, and are limited to 1M Beacons/page views per month, which means you’ll end up paying a pretty penny.
 It’s also limited to a single domain and up to 5 pages.
 It’s basically only meant for your most important pages, which likely are payment pages.

-At this time, it doesn't seem like they offer self-serve to get try it out yourself without getting in touch somehow.
+At this time, it doesn’t seem like they offer a self-serve option, you have to get in touch with their sales team to try it out.

 More about c/side